-Core buildups
+Core buildups, including pins, cast post and core, or prefabricated post and core

-- Including pins, are covered only on Permanent (adult) Teeth when performed in conjunction with a crown cast post and core, or prefabricated post and core when performed in conjunction with a crown or dental implant crown and abutment related procedures. - Covered every five years on the same tooth. - Not covered within two years from the treatment date of a restoration on the same tooth. - Covered for a posterior (back) tooth when one cusp is missing down to, or closer than, 2mm from the gum tissue in preparation for a restorative crown. - Covered for an anterior (front) tooth when more than 1/2 of the mesial-distal width of the incisal edge is missing down past the junction of the incisal and middle third of the tooth in preparation for a restorative crown. - Covered in an endodontically treated tooth only if the above criteria are met. - A core buildup is not billable with placement of an onlay, 3/4 crown, or veneer.
+- ♦ Covered only on Permanent Teeth when performed in conjunction with a crown or retainer related procedures. - ♦ Covered once per tooth every five years. - Covered for a posterior (back) tooth when one cusp is missing down to, or closer than, 2mm from the gum tissue in preparation for a restorative crown. - Covered for an anterior (front) tooth when more than 1/2 of the mesial-distal width of the incisal edge is missing down past the junction of the incisal and middle third of the tooth in preparation for a restorative crown. - Covered in an endodontically treated tooth only if the above criteria are met.